 Tide tables and solunar tables for sport fishers in Whangamata.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Whangamata ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The tidal coefficient today is 88, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 91 to end the day with a tidal coefficient of 92.
-The tide heights today are 0.3 m, 1.6 m, 0.4 m and 1.6 m.
+The tidal coefficient today is 93.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 96 to end the day with a tidal coefficient of 97.
+The tide heights today are 0.3 m, 1.6 m, 0.4 m and 1.7 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Whangamata which is of 2.0 m and a minimum height of -0.1 m.

 The solunar fishing calendar in Whangamata tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: